 The scope of work a virtual assistant can handle is broader than most business owners realize.
-Based on our placement data across multiple industries, VAs generally fall into five functional categories:
+Based on our placement data across multiple industries, VAs fall into five functional categories:

 Technical VAs focus on the digital infrastructure that keeps modern businesses operational: